-- Campground Use
+- a) Campground Use

-- Residential Use
+- b) Residential Use

-- Agriculture
+- c) Agriculture

-Camping spaces shall be developed in accordance with Number of Camping Spaces
+Number of Camping Spaces Camping spaces shall be developed in accordance with

 Schedule '3C' - Campground Regulations.

 Dwelling units/parcel

 Maximum Height of buildings

 - a.
 8.0 m above the 200 year designated flood level for all buildings and structures subject to the flood construction level requirements of "Regional District of Nanaimo Floodplain Management Bylaw No. 1469, 2006". - b.
 8.0 metres above the natural grade for all buildings and structures exempt from the flood construction level requirements of "Regional District of Nanaimo Floodplain Management Bylaw No. 1469, 2006". - c.
 Notwithstanding (a) and (b) above, in the case where a building or structure exempt from the flood construction level requirements of "Regional District of Nanaimo Floodplain Management Bylaw No. 1469, 2006" is proposed to constructed above the 200 year designated flood level, the maximum height shall be 8.0 metres above the 200 year designated flood level.